Zero-Shot Self-Supervised Learning for MRI Reconstruction: Experiments

-\textbf{In-Domain Transfer:} In these experiments, we compared the in-domain generalizability of database-trained PG-DLR and scan-specific PG-DLR.
-For in-domain transfer, training and test datasets are of the same type of data, but may differ from each other in terms of acceleration and undersampling pattern (Figure \ref{fig:Robustness}).
-In Figure \ref{fig:CoronalPD_Robustness}a, supervised PG-DLR was trained with random undersampling and tested on uniform undersampling.
-Supervised PG-DLR fails to generalize and suffers from residual aliasing artifacts (red arrows), consistent with previous reports \cite{Knoll_TL,fastmri_2ndChallenge}.
+\textbf{In-Domain Transfer:} In these experiments, we compared the in-domain generalizability of database-trained PG-DLR and subject-specific PG-DLR.
+For in-domain transfer, training and test datasets are of the same type of data, but may differ from each other in terms of acceleration and undersampling pattern (Figure \ref{fig:Robustness} in the Appendix).
+In Figure \ref{fig:CoronalPD_Robustness}a, supervised PG-DLR was trained with random undersampling and tested on uniform undersampling, both at R = 4.
+Supervised PG-DLR fails to generalize and suffers from residual aliasing artifacts (red arrows), consistent with previous reports \citep{Knoll_TL,fastmri_2ndChallenge}.
 Similarly, DIP-Recon-TL suffers from artifacts and noise amplification.
-Proposed ZS-SSDU-TL achieves an artifact-free and improved reconstruction quality.
+Proposed ZS-SSL-TL achieves an artifact-free and improved reconstruction quality.
 In Figure \ref{fig:CoronalPD_Robustness}b, supervised PG-DLR was trained with uniform undersampling at R = 4 and tested on uniform undersampling at R = 6.
-While both supervised PG-DLR and DIP-Recon-TL suffers from aliasing artifacts, ZS-SSDU-TL successfully removes these artifacts.
-Average PSNR and SSIM values align with the observations (Supplementary Table S1).
+While both supervised PG-DLR and DIP-Recon-TL suffers from aliasing artifacts, ZS-SSL-TL successfully removes these artifacts.
+Average PSNR and SSIM values align with the observations (Table \ref{tbl:Average_PSNR_SSIM_Supplementary} in the Appendix).

-\textbf{Cross-Domain Transfer:} In the last set of experiments, we investigated the cross-domain generalizability of database-trained PG-DLR compared to scan-specific trained PG-DLR.
-For cross-domain transfer, training and test datasets are of the different data characteristics and generally differ in terms of contrast, SNR, and anatomy (Figure \ref{fig:Robustness}).
-In Figure \ref{fig:DifferentContrast}, supervised PG-DLR was trained on Cor-PDFS and Ax-T2 at R = 4 with uniform sampling, but tested on Cor-PD and Ax-FLAIR at R = 4 with uniform undersampling, respectively.
+\textbf{Cross-Domain Transfer:} In the last set of experiments, we investigated the cross-domain generalizability of database-trained PG-DLR compared to subject-specific trained PG-DLR.
+For cross-domain transfer, training and test datasets are of the different data characteristics and generally differ in terms of contrast, SNR, and anatomy (Figure \ref{fig:Robustness} in the Appendix).
+Figure \ref{fig:DifferentContrast} shows results for the case when the testing contrast/SNR and anatomy differs from training contrast/SNR and anatomy, even though the same R = 4 uniform undersampling is used for both training and testing.
+In Figure \ref{fig:DifferentContrast}a, supervised PG-DLR was trained on Cor-PDFS (low-SNR), but tested on Cor-PD (high-SNR and different contrast).
+In Figure \ref{fig:DifferentContrast}b, supervised PG-DLR was trained on Ax-FLAIR (brain MRI) and tested on Cor-PD (knee MRI).
 In both cases, supervised PG-DLR fails to generalize and has residual artifacts (red arrows).
 Similarly, DIP-Recon-TL suffers from artifacts and noise.
-ZS-SSDU-TL achieves an artifact-free improved reconstruction.
+ZS-SSL-TL achieves an artifact-free improved reconstruction.
+For both cross-domain transfer experiments, similar results were observed for brain MRI (Figure \ref{fig:BrainMRIDifferentContrast} in the Appendix).
+Average PSNR and SSIM values match these observations (Table \ref{tbl:Average_PSNR_SSIM_Supplementary} in the Appendix)